dinhngockhanh/dinhngockhanh.github.io/_projects/project_CIN_inference.md

 ---

-Recent developments in single-cell DNA-sequencing have provided an unparalleled view into  different levels of clonal diversity within a tumor.
+Recent developments in single-cell DNA-sequencing have provided an unparalleled view into the diversity and ongoing evolution within a tumor.
-Direct Library Development+ (DLP+)
+Direct Library Development+ (DLP+), developed by [the Sohrab Shah Lab](https://www.mskcc.org/research-areas/labs/sohrab-shah), is capable of producing high-throughput and amplification-free genomic information for tens of thousands of cells {% cite laks2019clonal %}.

 <div class="row justify-content-sm-center">
     <div class="col-sm-4 mt-3 mt-md-0">